Skip to main content

 She is a passionate, award winning teacher, and among other roles is part of the Oxford University Surgical Student Teaching Committee and resident doctor training program.

-As Chair of the Scientific Program Committee she greatly enjoys being part of the Council of the National Pelvic Floor Society.
+As Chair of the Scientific Programmes Committee she greatly enjoys being part of the Council of the National Pelvic Floor Society.

 Contact Me